ontola/ldget/README.md

 - `$ ldget object ${subjectIRI} ${predicateIRI}` => returns the values of the objects that match
 - `$ ldget help` => help file
 - `$ ldget prefixes` => shows your configured prefixes

-## Why should you use this?

-- You need RDF data as Stdout.
-- You want to write bash scripts that use linked data.
-- You need to check triple values from inside your terminal.

 ## Prefixes